 “We didn’t expect it to be easy,” she said.
 “It’s all the best teams in the world and everything’s on the line.
 We couldn’t unlock it.”

 USWNT entered the Olympic tournament as the top-ranked team in the world.
-However, they began their bid for gold with an, which ended their 44-game unbeaten streak, and they faced stiff competition throughout, including a win over reigning European champion,
+However, they began their bid for gold with an opening loss to Sweden, which ended their 44-game unbeaten streak, and they faced stiff competition throughout, including a win over reigning European champion, the Netherlands.

 They now await the loser of the Australia-Sweden match to play for bronze.